Cyber-Duck/Cyber-Duck.github.io/_posts/2016-08-16-the-dreaded-trying-to-get-property-of-non-object.markdown

 ?>
 {% endraw %} {% endhighlight %}

 That's rather different, isn't it?
+There's actually a ```$loop``` variable there now.
-What's all this newLoop thingy-gummy about?
-And why is this suddenly working?
-And what can we do to fix it?
+So why is this suddenly working and what can we do so that it works without this workaround?

-Still, at least the last bit around the foreach actually makes some sense now...

-To answer the above questions, let's start at the beginning.
+Let's start at the beginning.

 Possibly the simplest way to extend Blade is to register a custom compiler by calling ```Blade::extend```.
 These take any non php strings and return a parsed version - possibly including php.